Special educational needs and disabilites (SEND)

 Ofsted and Care Quality Commission inspections hold local areas to account but also offer appropriate support to improve outcomes.
 Although the local area inspections do not focus directly on registered early years providers, these settings may be visited during inspection to contribute towards evidence gathered by inspectors to identify how well local providers and agencies are working together and contributing towards positive outcomes for children and young children with SEND.
 To ensure that early years providers contribute favourably to this inspection process, settings should ensure that their practices meet their own institutional inspection and legislative requirements for identify and meeting children’s SEND.

-Last December, the Department for Education (DfE) outlined changes to the funding provision of special educational needs and disabilities (SEND).
+The Department for Education (DfE) has outlined changes to the funding provision of special educational needs and disabilities (SEND).
 These include the introduction of a disability element to the base rate, a SEND Inclusion Fund and a Disability Access Fund.

 - external evidence to support the child’s identified need and any subsequent assessment and planning;